HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 The Credit Problem

-If the founder paid zero US tax (because the income was not effectively connected), there is no US tax to credit against the UK liability.
-The UK taxes the full dividend at the applicable rate.
-No double taxation occurs — but the total tax burden may be higher than expected, because dividend tax rates apply instead of the trading income rates the founder might have anticipated.
+If you paid zero US tax (income not effectively connected), there is nothing to credit against the UK liability.
+The UK taxes the full dividend.
+Technically no double taxation, but the total burden is often higher than expected because dividend rates apply instead of the trading income rates you probably assumed when forming the LLC.

-If the founder did pay US tax (because the income was effectively connected), the founder has US tax on the individual's business income and UK tax on a corporate distribution.
-The foreign tax credit claim on form SA106 is available for US tax paid, but the credit is limited to the UK tax attributable to the same income.
-Because the income characterization differs (US: business income of an individual; UK: dividend from a company), HMRC may restrict the credit.
+If you did pay US tax (effectively connected income), you now have US tax on individual business income and UK tax on a corporate distribution.
+You can claim foreign tax credit on SA106, but HMRC limits the credit to UK tax attributable to the same income.
+Since the income characterization differs between countries, HMRC may restrict it.

 Self-Assessment Reporting for US LLC Income

-UK residents report worldwide income through the Self Assessment system.
-For a US LLC classified as opaque, the relevant forms and schedules are:
+UK residents report worldwide income through Self Assessment.
+For a US LLC classified as opaque, the key forms are:

 SA100 (Main Tax Return)

-The standard Self Assessment return.
-All UK residents with foreign income exceeding the applicable thresholds file SA100.
+The standard return.
+All UK residents with foreign income above the applicable thresholds file SA100.

 SA106 (Foreign Income)

-This supplementary page is where US LLC income is reported.
-The key sections:
+This is where LLC income goes.
+The sections that matter:

-Dividends from foreign companies (Section 4): If HMRC's opaque classification stands, LLC distributions are reported here.
-Enter the gross amount of the distribution in sterling, the country (US), and the amount of any foreign tax paid on the income.
+Dividends from foreign companies (Section 4): Under the opaque classification, LLC distributions go here.
+Enter the gross distribution in sterling, the country (US), and any foreign tax paid.

-Foreign tax credit relief (Section 2): If US tax was paid on the LLC income (at the individual level under IRS rules), the founder claims credit here.
-The credit is limited to the lower of: (a) the UK tax attributable to the foreign income, or (b) the actual US tax paid.
+Foreign tax credit relief (Section 2): If you paid US tax on LLC income at the individual level, claim credit here.
+The credit is capped at the lower of (a) UK tax attributable to the foreign income, or (b) actual US tax paid.

 Filing Deadlines